whitelightning450/Community-Streamflow-Evaluation-System/Getting Started.md

 # Getting Started:
-The first step is to identify a folder location where you would like to use ROSET-AWS.
+The first step is to identify a folder location where you would like to use the Python Research-Oriented Streamflow Evaluation Tool (ROSET-AWS).
 We suggest a location that will be able to easily access streamflow predictions to make for easy evaluation of your model.
 Using the command prompt, change your working directory to this folder and git clone [ROSET-AWS](https://github.com/whitelightning450/ROSET-AWS)